wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.11 (2014-9-1) =
+* Fixed: Bugs due to plugin conflicts and clearing the cron scheduler.

 = Version 3.10 (2014-8-31) =
 * NEW: Bulk editing of categories.